bluetoothfx/AirShopping/README.md

 > Currently the project is under research.
 I am looking for technical aspects & architecture how I need to build so that it has less complexity as well as easy to use in future.

+##### Potential technical candidates:
+> Vue Js, Kotlin, Java, .Net Core, Go, JavaScript, Express, Node JS, MongoDB, Redis, Postgresql, RethinkDB, GraphQL, Docker
+> Though I am not familiar with some of the tech stack, I will select and learn what will be best for this project.